 How to Stop the Burning Sensation Immediately

-Aloe vera drink, slippery elm lozenges, and alginate-based products (such as Gavisкон) line the stomach and esophagus, forming a protective dome and forming a protective barrier against acid.
-They are among the best choices when you want to get relief from a burning stomach without using synthetic medicines.
+Aloe vera juice, slippery elm lozenges, and alginate-based products (like Gaviscon) coat the stomach and esophagus, creating a protective barrier against acid.
+These represent excellent choices when you want relief from burning stomach sensations without synthetic medications.

 Effective Home Remedies That Work